 Focus Falloff – Transition Zones

-Compared to the bigger S-line lenses the focus falloff behaves a little differently with this lens and it almost feels a little more analog.
-The render has a less 3D cutout effect, and the area that’s in focus, to out of focus has a slightly calmer transition and feels a little less dramatic.
+Compared to the bigger S-line lenses, the focus falloff behaves differently with this lens, and it almost feels a little more analog.
+The render has a less 3D cutout effect, and the area that’s in focus to out of focus has a slightly calmer transition and feels a little less dramatic.

 Bottom Line – Should You Buy It?

-The Nikon 40mm f2 is a fantastic addition to the current lineup of the Z lenses.
-While the Nikon 35mm f1.8 S all around performs better, none of the S lenses come close to delivering what this lens delivers when it comes to micro-contrast, making this lens special in its own right.
+The Nikon 40mm f2 is a fantastic addition to the current lineup of Z lenses.
+While the Nikon 35mm f1.8 S performs better overall, none of the S lenses deliver what this lens delivers regarding micro-contrast, making it special in its own right.

 Where the Viltrox beats the Nikon is at corner performance.
-Astrophotographers will get better corners coma with the Viltrox and landscape photographers will overall have cleaner corners as well, but they’ll need to manually clean up the Viltrox distortion which is quite noticeable.
+Astrophotographers will get better corners than the Viltrox, and landscape photographers will also have cleaner corners overall.
+Still, they’ll need to manually clean up the Viltrox distortion, which is quite noticeable.

 I personally prefer the Nikon 40mm f2 over the Viltrox for street shooting, but if I needed an inexpensive lens in this price range for landscapes, I would go with a Viltrox or some other manual focus option over this 40mm f2.
-This is just not a landscape lens, perhaps you could get by with a lot of situations at f8, but I think there are better lenses designed specifically for that.
+This is just not a landscape lens; perhaps you could get by with many situations at f8, but I think better lenses are designed specifically for that.

-This lens is a great street lens or everyday casual lens, and with the fast f2 aperture, it’s still great for shooting at night and in low light.
-With this context, I have zero complaints, although the corners do get a little funky with some lighting conditions.
+This lens is a great street lens or everyday casual lifestyle lens, and with the fast f2 aperture, it’s still great for shooting at night and in low light.
+I have zero complaints with this context, although the corners get a little funky with some lighting conditions.

 It’s easy to say, I am very happy with the results here for the price, but serious professionals would probably still like to have the 35mm f1.8 specifically for portraits.